eMTeeWare/emtee-showdown/README.md

 * trakt.api-key from https://trakt.tv/oauth/applications/new
 * trakt.bearer-token, see https://trakt.docs.apiary.io/#reference/authentication-devices (user authentication shall be integrated into this service in the future)
 * trakt.user-name, so it knows where to look for the list
-* trakt.list-name, so it know which list to look for
+* trakt.list-name, so it knows which list to look for

 You can provide these values in different ways, see https://quarkus.io/guides/config.
 One example to start it during development would be: